“Where are you Christmas?”

 Fail small so bigger fails won’t happen?
 Better to be broke and lose a bit of money than rich and lose all of your money.

-My fiancé loves to sing Christmas songs.
-I don’t know how they pop into his head, (and we’re talking all year-round here).
+I don’t know how they pop into my head, but Christmas songs just start jingling in my head (and we’re talking all year-round here).
 Sometimes, though it seems like divine intervention when it happens.
-I find that whenever I happen to be thinking to myself “I feel stuck…” “I feel trapped somehow”, Jake walk into the room, singing “Chestnuts roasting on an open fire”, or God, help us, “Jingle bells”.
+I find that whenever I happen to be thinking to myself “I feel stuck…” “I feel trapped somehow”, my brain turns to a radio channel and I hear a heart-filled rendition of “Chestnuts roasting on an open fire”, or God, help us, “Jingle bells”.

 But it works!
-It helps distracts me from the sadness I’m feeling, because… wait, why is he singing that?
+I get distracted from the sadness I’m feeling, because… wait, why is this in my head??

 And secondly, it puts me into the space and time of Christmas; surrounded by family, gift giving and receiving.
 I feel warmed by the hologram of a fire-place and the sound of the crackling wood.
 It can’t help but settle my disheartened spirit, even by a minuscule.
 It makes me smile– and laugh– and I start singing with him.
 I feel connected again; to someone and to myself.
 I created a new feeling within myself.

-Before he walked through the door, my pitiful soul had been singing the Grinch’s song “Where are you Christmas?”, (which is my usual woe-is-me default song stuck-in-my-head, indicating longing and sadness).
+Before the happy song popped into my head, my pitiful soul had been singing the Grinch’s song “Where are you Christmas?”, (which is my usual woe-is-me default song stuck-in-my-head, indicating longing and sadness).
 And I easily beat myself up when I get into those funks, too.
 It does start with me, after all.
 It’s all mismanagement of my mind.
 And sure, external forces may be at work as well, but ultimately, I derive strength and perseverance from within, which overcomes these funks.
 Feeling “without” (or lack) does not create a strong connection with life.

 So, what is the antidote to depression, loneliness, or feeling stuck in life?